DepressedGhibli/Etch-A-Sketch/README.md

 when the grid boxes are hovered over it changes the colour to pink ✅ Made it so the programme dynamically makes divs for each column and that column holds the same number (grid number) of blocks. ✅
-The divs now change colour randomly with code explained below ✅
+The divs now change colour randomly with code explained below ✅ Made it so the Grid is clear when the button is clicked (using a while loop to remove all elements from the container div) ✅

 line 13 < 'event.target.style.backgroundColor = #'+Math.floor(Math.random()*16777215).toString(16); >